 3. Philosophical issues:

 A. What are the philosophical ramifications of the clear scriptures which state that “God is love” and that he is merciful.
 Dr. Hahn refuses to enter into discussion of whether a true father burns his child in and eternal and never-ending fire for a temporal sin?
 Is such behavior really consistent with a God who is not only identified as love, but has told us to forgive our enemies?
-Does God exempt Himself from the very moral behavior which He enjoins us to practice?
+Does God exempt Himself from the very moral behavior (forgive your enemies – do good to them) which He enjoins us to practice?
 Dr. Hahn does nothing to address this, other than a weak passing attempt at trying to link God’s retribution to His love.
 He fails.
 Revenge is not love and has nothing to do with love.
 Correction and restoration are true of a father’s heart.
 Love always seeks remediation and restoration of the fallen.

 Furthermore, Dr. Hahn does not go into detail in explaining exactly what justice is and the different types of justice which exist: retributive, restorative, and remedial.
 Another opportunity for deep explanation of Catholic thought is entirely lost.
 It seems that the Western Church has decided upon God getting even with His enemies is proper eschatology and that’s that.